 “Let them shout for joy and be glad, who favor my righteous cause; and let them say continually, “Let the LORD be magnified, who has pleasure in the prosperity of His servant.”
 (Psa.
 35:27 NKJV).

-God delights in your joy, happiness, pleasures, and satisfaction (Psa.
+God delights in your joy, happiness, pleasures and satisfaction (Psa.
 16:11).
-God’s plan and promise to give you a happy and blessed home (Psa.
+It is God’s plan and promise to give you a happy and blessed home (Psa.
 128:1-4).
 God wants you to live peaceably with all men.

 The Scripture admonishes, “If it is possible, as much as depends on you, live peaceably with all men.”
 (Rom.
 12:18 NKJV).